urBin logo

 Cost of living in Staten Island

-You can expect to get a home in Staten Island at reasonable price.
+You can expect to get a home in Staten Island at a reasonable price.
 The average rent per month is between $1400-$1600, and the median price of a home is around $530,000, which is more feasible than the price in other New York boroughs.
+Additionally, residents often look for affordable storage in Staten Island to help manage their belongings efficiently.

 What's Living Here Like?